 What is halal investing?

 The Halal Investing portfolio includes 50 stocks selected to track the broad market as closely as possible to maximize our clients’ diversification, while complying with Islamic law.
-See the entire list of stocks here.
+You can see the entire list of stocks here.

 Does the Halal Investing portfolio use bonds?

-No. Bonds pay interest, which is not allowed under Islamic law.
-The Halal Investing portfolio is an all equity (aka stocks) portfolio.
+No. Conventional Bonds pay interest, which is not allowed under Islamic law.
+The Halal Investing portfolio uses non-interest-bearing cash and gold as diversifying assets where appropriate.

 Do you offer Dividend Purification?